hsargoli/Mythesis-detect-type-of-DDrillingBit/README.md

                           -------

                           -------
-sorry for bugs and mistakes.
+sorry for bugs and mistakes. its my zero Work, done it use Gpu of Colab with tensorflowGpu

 it was overfitting bacause i have low data and do data augmentation on 50 images (-_-)

 they cant send images to my superVisor

 2019 ~ 2021